catsmile-nico/unity_playground/README.md

 [NOTE     ] Game is intended for Japanese language, but currently IME not supported on WEBGL
 ```

 DISCLAIMER: Most asset(Art/Sound) used are simply placeholders to aid in faster development.
-I will remove them if requested however.
+I will remove them if requested.
+Languages shown as javascript due to WebGL builds